voltangle/unilance/README.md

 - littlefs as the filesystem
 - postcard as the wire message and (sometimes) storage format
 - MESC as the FOC implementation
-- Madgwick algorithm as AHRS
+- Customized Mahony filter as AHRS
 - Compose Multiplatform for the LANCEmate app

 ## Building